Psychpsyo/Galaxy-Engine/docs/cdfScript/cdfFileStructure.md

 If it is not specified, it defaults to no extra restrictions.

 > **_Note:_**
-> The fact that cards can only be equipped to units on the field is implied.
+> The fact that cards can only be equipped to units on the field is implied and as such, you don't need to check for either of those.

 ### turnLimit